Modern Foreign Languages Curriculum

 • Comparing and contrasting the school system in France with the UK

-• French art relating to sport, cities and country scenes
+• French art relating to sport, cities and country/coastal scenes

 • French/French-speaking sportspeople and countries